Skip to content

 Please be aware that, given the high level of demand, there is a waiting list for this service.

-Our physiotherapist’s expertise and advice aims to help to improve quality of life.
 They often begin with a questionnaire about baseline function and working with the patient, supports them to identify their priorities and aims; this may also involve family and carers as needed.

-Appointments are available for people with M.E. age 13 and over.
+Appointments are available for people with ME age 13 and over.

 One of our recent clients told us: